Advisors: Deepali Dixit, PharmD, BCPS and Michael Wynd, PharmD, BCPS

 The American College of Clinical Pharmacy (ACCP) is a professional and scientific society that provides leadership, education, advocacy, and resources enabling clinical pharmacists to achieve excellence in practice and research.

-Advisor: Saira Jan, PharmD, MS and Luigi Brunetti, PharmD, BCPS, CGP
+Advisors: Saira Jan, PharmD, MS and Luigi Brunetti, PharmD, BCPS, CGP

 The Academy of Managed Care Pharmacy (AMCP) is a national professional association of pharmacists, health care practitioners and others who develop and provide clinical, educational and business management services on behalf of more than 200 million Americans covered by a managed pharmacy benefit.
 AMCP members are committed to a simple goal: providing the best available pharmaceutical care for all patients.